codetriplett/stew/README.md

 # Stew

 A stateful virtual DOM for any purpose.
 It supports local states and refs, client-side hydration and effects, server-side rendering, portals, and custom document models.
-The total uncompressed size is under 5kB and it does not rely on any other dependencies.
+The total uncompressed size is less than 6kB and it does not rely on any other dependencies.

 ## Layouts